Before you start working with an industrial partner:

 - An actual invention reported to the OSR and in the process of being commercialized.

 - A promising line of research.

 Please note that only OSR Contracts and Agreements Officers have the signing authority for these agreements.

 Material transfer agreements (MTAs) provide and control access to materials (biological and chemical compounds, etc.) for a variety of uses.
 Standard agreements are now in use by most academic institutions in North America.

 To protect your research, before you transfer or receive any materials, please contact the OSR.

 If the MTA implies the use or handling of human or animal materials by McGill researchers at McGill or its affiliated hospitals, please be sure to obtain the appropriate Institutional Review Board (IRB) approval.

 Please note that only the OSR has the authority to sign MTAs on behalf of the University and the researcher.

 When working with your industrial partner, be sure to discuss the scope of the work and the kinds of deliverables the industry sponsor is looking for, but refrain from negotiating the terms and conditions of the contract or the budget.
 An OSR Contracts and Agreements Officer is trained to negotiate an agreement that best reflects the needs of both parties and to help you develop the budget for your research project.

-The OSR has negotiated a number of template agreements with some industry partners.
-Please see Established collaborations to determine whether the company you are working with has already negotiated a standing agreement with McGill University.
+The OSR has negotiated a number of template agreements with industry partners, so please contact our Office to determine whether the company with whom you are working already has a standing agreement with McGill University.